Entrance examination 2018

 The examination papers (theoretical and practical),

-must be sent in duplicate (reproductions/copies).
-Please refrain from sending originals, as we are unfortunately unable to return the examination papers.
+must each be submitted in duplicate (reproductions/copies).
+Please do not send originals, as we are unfortunately unable to return the examination papers.

-We do not need your Abitur certificate; you must present this to the Admissions office when you enrol!
+We do not require your A-level certificate; you must present this to the Admissions office when you enrol!

-Your application must be sent by 1 June - postmark date of receipt - (no registered post please!) of the year of admission to:
+Your application must be submitted by 1 June – as per the postmark – (please do not send by registered post!) of the admission year to:

-Examining Board for the Art and Media (BA) entrance examination
+Examining board for the Entrance Examination in Art and Media (BA)

 School III - School of Linguistics and Cultural Studies